KarimAl-Rashdan/KarimAl-Rashdan/README.md

 </div>

-<p align="center">I'm a Frontend Software Developer who is passionate about buidling exceptional user interfaces and experiences.
+<p align="center">I'm a Frontend Software Developer who is passionate about building exceptional user interfaces and experiences.
 With a strong background in UI/UX Design, I enjoy creating wireframes, interactive prototypes, and mockups to visualize and communicate design concepts.</p>

 <div align="center">